manuel-serrano/hop-tutorials/hello/step3/README.md

 Re-implement the last service of Question 2 using this technique.
 *****************************************************************************

-Tilde expression can be used inside HTML body but also in HTML attribute, for instance on the `onclick` attribute of a button.
+Tilde expressions can be used inside HTML body but also in HTML attribute, for instance on the `onclick` attribute of a button.
 Server side values can, of course, be injected in that tilde expression too.